eraldoforgoli/frontend-challenge/slider/README.md

 const Slider: React.FC<Props> = ({ slides }) => {
   /*
-    Sliding logic goes heree
+    Sliding logic goes here.
-    Maybe i would use  react-motion, or a library that would ease the pain of codin the whole javascript logic.
+    Maybe I would use  react-motion or a library that would ease the pain of coding the whole javascript logic.

-    If I'd have to use logic, I'd wrap it in a custom hook, so the Slider component is  clean
+    If I'd have to use logic, I'd wrap it in a custom hook, so the Slider component is  clean.

   */